-Splice of two Michler maps of Petersburg along the Appomattox River (NARA RG77 / G204-37-38).
+Above is a splice of two Michler map sections of Petersburg along the Appomattox River (NARA RG77 / G204-37 & 38).
 The river narrows to a raging gorge in the area of Campbell's bridge.
-The water power is intense and several major industrial mills, spinning cotton, grinding corn, and sawing wood, were constructed here.
+The water power was intense and a number of major industrial mills, spinning cotton, grinding corn, and sawing wood, were constructed here.
 The water funneled through races from one mill to the next to capture the energy efficiently.
-The Merchant Manufacturing Company Cotton Mill, located at Campbell's Bridge, employed up to 150 people and made uniform clothe for the Confederate army.
+The Merchant Manufacturing Company Cotton Mill, located at Campbell's Bridge, employed up to 150 people and wove uniform cloth for the Confederate army.
 Johnson's Mill was half a mile downstream from the bridge on the south bank at the main dam.
-The locality on the north bank was called Ettrick, a village for some 800 mill workers.
+The locality above Merchants on the north bank was called Ettrick, a village for some 800 mill workers.
 Ettrick's Cotton Mill, on the left bank upriver from from bridge, employed hundreds of women during the Civil War.
 Ettrick's also spun clothe for the Confederacy.

 Campbell's Bridge Photographs

 LC 00617.
 "Petersburg, Virginia, Mills."
-Right half of stereograph by Timothy O'Sullivan and William Pywell.
+Right half of stereo view by Timothy O'Sullivan and William Pywell.
 View from upper story looking upstream on the Appomattox toward The Gorge and Campbell's Bridge.
 This may have been first in a series of stereoscopes, scratched out plate numbers 425, 426, and 427, followed by a larger format plate.
 The road climbing the bluff in the distance leads to the mill village of Ettrick, home to more than 800 mill workers.
 A single man, probably a soldier, sits on the bridge.
 The ruined stone wall at bottom right shows up in several other views, including one from the opposite bank of the river.

 LC 00537.
 "Petersburg, Virginia, Mills."
 Right half of stereograph by Timothy O'Sullivan, one of a series.
 Overview of Campbell's Bridge and The Gorge from a building on the south bank.
 Two men "ghosting" on the bridge.
 The road up the bluff leads to the mill village of Ettrick.
 Ruined stone wall in the right foreground.